Rose22/openlumara/README.md

 This will give you support for auto-updating via git.

-If you'd rather download the zip, you can, but be aware that it won't auto-update.
+If you'd rather download the zip, you can, but be aware that it won't auto-update!

 Once you have openlumara, run `run.sh` if you're on linux, `run.bat` if you're on windows!